grafana/grafana/docs/sources/installation/configuration.md

 On Windows or Mac, you can use [Kitematic](https://github.com/docker/kitematic) or similar tools.

-> For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you need to restart the Docker container running Grafana.
+> For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you must restart the Docker container running Grafana.

 ### Default paths